001AM/001AM/README.md

 # Welcome to Soham Panchal's GitHub Profile

 Hi there!
-I'm Soham Panchal, a passionate backend developer with a strong focus on Machine Learning and AI.
+I'm Soham Panchal, a passionate full stack developer.
 I specialize in backend development using Django and SQL, and I'm currently involved in several exciting projects related to dynamic flows, sentiment analysis, and AI integration.

 ## 🛠️ Tech Stack